bobbybudnick/SFS-Infrastructure/README.md

 3. Management network
 Workstation/media/proxmox server are the most important candidates for dual ethernet.
 In this case the management network is dedicated.
-On a non dedicated management network overlaid on main network vlans could be used.
+On a non dedicated management network overlaid on main network VLANs could be used.
 Interference avoidance and ddos avoidance is an advantage with dedicated.
 Management computers having redundant switch connections is an advantage with dedicated.